bostonstrong567/Bostonstrong567-Icarus-Mods/README.md

 ### Manual Installation

-If you don't have [Icarus Mod Manager](https://projectdaedalus.app/tools), I recommend you download it.
+If you don't own [Icarus Mod Manager](https://projectdaedalus.app/tools), I recommend you download it.

 For manual installation, do the following: